hussaine1/hussaine1/README.md

 ## Hi, I’m Etisham :)

 I am a self-taught full-stack developer, currently learning the MERN tech stack.
-I have experience coding in Python and have made a few personal projects which you can find in my repos.
-I also have used MySQL for work projects.

-I have recently learnt HTML, CSS and Bootstrap and I am now working on learning JavaScript.
+I have experience coding in Python and have made a few personal projects, which you can find in my repos.
+Work projects using MySQL has also helped me improve my SQL skills.
+HTML, CSS and Bootstrap are my strongest front end technologies and I am now working on learning JavaScript.

 <!---